 (a) All written contracts shall be approved by City Attorney as to form.
 Contracts shall be prepared for professional, management, general or special services, and construction for Five Thousand and no/100th (\$5,000.00) Dollars and over.
-Contracts for an amount of Fifty Thousand and no/100th (\$50,000.00) Dollars and less shall be approved/awarded by the City Manager, following any required selection process outlined in Articles 3 and 4 of this Chapter.
-Contracts with a dollar amount exceeding Fifty Thousand and no/100th (\$50,000.00) Dollars shall be approved/awarded by City Council following a selection process outlined in Articles 3 and 4.
+Contracts for an amount of Twenty-five Thousand and no/100th (\$25,000.00) Dollars or less shall be approved/awarded by the Department Head.
+Contracts for an amount over Twenty-five Thousand and no/100th (\$25,000.00) Dollars but not more than Seventy-five Thousand shall be approved/awarded by the City Manager, following any required selection process outlined in Articles 3 and 4 of this Chapter.
+Contracts with a dollar amount exceeding Seventy-five Thousand and no/100th (\$75,000.00) Dollars shall be approved/awarded by City Council following a selection process outlined in Articles 3 and 4.